chelahmy/harubi/README.md

 ## Controller

-In Harubi, a controller is usually a closure implemention wrapped in a beat() call.
+In harubi, a controller is usually a closure implemention wrapped in a beat() call.
 Every controller implements a model's action.
-It is the duty of a controller to make all necessary database queries and form the respective response for the action as requested.
-The controller is expected to return an array of records.
+It is the duty of a controller to make all necessary database queries and form the response for the action as requested.
+The controller is expected to return an array of records, but not necessarilly.

-If a controller is a closure then you may be tricked to see that a beat() call is a controller such as in the model example above, but the beat() call is not the controller.
+If a controller is a closure then you may be tricked to see that a beat() is a controller such as in the model example above, but the beat() is not the controller.
 A controller can be implemented as a function for reuse in other beat() calls.

 ```php
 function getpermissions_controller($name)